arif-hanif/bimsync4Revit/README.md

 ## Bug / Feature Request

-If you find a bug (connection issue, error while uploading, ...), kindly open an issue [here](https://github.com/simonmoreau/bimsync4Revit/issues/new) by including your search query and the expected result.
+If you find a bug (connection issue, error while uploading, ...), kindly open an issue [here](https://github.com/simonmoreau/bimsync4Revit/issues/new) by including a screenshot of your problem and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/simonmoreau/bimsync4Revit/issues/new).
-Please include sample queries and their corresponding results.
+Please include workflows samples and their corresponding results.

 ## License